 Who is an Insurance Adjuster?

-An insurance adjuster is an individual who works with the insurance company to process claims submitted by the insureds or claimants.
-They would investigate and examine the facts of each case and decide an acceptable claim settlement based on the insured’s policy provisions.
+An insurance adjuster is an individual who works with the insurance company to process the claims submitted by the insureds or claimants.
+They would investigate and examine the facts of each case and decide on an acceptable claim settlement based on the insured’s policy provisions.
 They would examine claims for property damage or personal injury to decide how much the insurance company should pay.
-For that, they interview plaintiffs and witnesses, check the property, and conduct further research, such as reviewing police reports.
+For that, they interview plaintiffs and witnesses, check the property, and conduct further research, such as reviewing police reports and medical records.

-Role of Insurance Adjusters in the Personal Injury Lawsuit
+Role of Insurance Adjusters in Personal Injury Lawsuits

-An adjuster is assigned to a claim when an insured individual files a claim with the insurance company.
+What do primary adjusters do?
+An adjuster is assigned when an insured individual files a claim with the insurance company.
 The adjuster will then open a claim file and gather the required information.
 He must provide the insurance company with a report that details the claim and the amount the insurer should pay to resolve it.
 The adjuster will also look over the insurance policy to see what portions of the claim are covered and which aren’t.

 In a personal injury case, the adjuster’s primary responsibility is to analyze an accident claim to establish if the person is liable under the insurance policy.
 The liability adjuster will attempt to investigate the case’s liability first.
-They accomplish this by obtaining a police report, taking photographs of the damage, and recording testimonies from all parties involved and third-party witnesses.
+They accomplish this by obtaining a police report, taking photographs of the damages, and recording testimonies from all parties, including third-party witnesses.

 - Creating accident and injury reports

 - Taking care of any accident victims’ settlements or payments